 - 2 What types of costs are included in the Amazon FBA Calculator

-- 3 When to use the Amazon FBA Calculator for best results
+- 3 How to use Amazon FBA Calculator for the best results

 - 4 Why you need to calculate Amazon FBA profitability upfront